porkbrain/suckless.hn/README.md

 We check each new story against Suckless Filters™ before inserting it into the database table `stories`.
 The flags for each filter are persisted in `story_filters` table.

-Final step is generating a new html for the [suckless.hn][suckless-hn] front page and uploading it into S3 bucket.
+Final step is generating a new html for the [suckless.hn][suckless-hn] front page and uploading it into an [S3 bucket][s3-upload].
 The S3 bucket is behind Cloudfront distribution to which the `suckless.hn` zone records point.
 We set up different combinations of filters and upload those combinations as different S3 objects.
+The objects are all of `Content-type: text/html`, however they don't have html suffixes.

 ## Rate limiting
 We handle rate limiting by simply skipping submission.
 Since we poll missing stories periodically, they will be fetched eventually.